giantmonkey/gomus-api-doc/source/includes/v4/_tours.md

 The prices block contains one or more price object in an array.
 There are four types of prices for tour bookings:

-default prices with three attributes:
+default prices with four attributes:

 - group (boolean), whether the price is for the whole group or per participant (per seat)
 - optional (boolean), whether the price is a choice or not
 - price_cents (integer) price in EUR cents
+- vat_pct (float), the pricing tax rate

-or scale prices with six attributes:
+or scale prices with seven attributes:

 - scale_price_id (integer) internal database id for the scale price definition
 - title (string) title of the scale price, e.g. "regular fee" or "reduced fee"